cthulhuology/ConnServer2/README.md

 Overall ConnServer2 should be slightly more robust and capable of running on substantially more cores than the original ConnServer codebase which was started over 11 years ago.

-In addition to the major functional upgrades, I am going to use ConnServer2 as an excuse to evaluate new programming languages for system software.
-Whereas the original ConnServer was written with an eye towards making money, ConnServer2 is largely an exercise in improving the original.
-Towards that end, I expect to implement 2 different versions of the same application.

-As the original ConnServer was written in C++, the first language that I am going to attempt to implement it in is Go, http://golang.org.
+As the original ConnServer was written in C++, I am going to attempt to implement ConnServer2 in Go, http://golang.org.
 While the original code base exploited many advanced features of C++, the Go rewrite will attempt use all of the major features of the language.
 This will be the first substantial program that I am writing in Go, and I'm already finding some of the limitations of the language to be a bit more than annoying.
 But from Algol in funny hats to Algol in funny hats isn't such a big switch.